BerryWorksSoftware/edi-json/README.md

 that illustrates how to use a Java API for transforming your EDI into JSON and provides a file-based [command line tool](#command-line-interface) in the form of a [runnable jar](https://github.com/BerryWorksSoftware/edi-json/blob/master/edireader-json-5.5.4-basic.jar).
-There is also a [RESTful API](#rest-api-accessing-an-edi-to-json-microservice) to a microservice performing the same EDI to JSON transformations.

 The reverse transformation, producing EDI from JSON input, is also supported in the Premium Edition described below.